Cash Flow Statement

 Total Cash from Investing Activities

-As one might expect, total cash from investing activities is the sum of capital expenditures and other investing cash flow items.
+Total cash from investing activities is the sum of capital expenditures and other investing cash flow items.

-Cash from Financing Activities
+Section 3: Cash from Financing Activities

 Cash Dividends Paid

 When a company decides to pay its shareholders a cash dividend, the value is noted under cash dividends paid.
-It is always a negative number because it represents a cash outflow.

-Repurchase of Common & Preferred Stock
+Repurchase of Common and Preferred Stock

 In contrast to paying dividends to shareholders, for which the shareholders have to pay income tax, share buybacks are a tax-free way for the company to increase the value for its shareholders.
-The share repurchase reduces the number of outstanding shares, thereby increase each shareholder’s interest in the company, and at the same time increasing the earnings and cash flow per share.

-Sale of Common & Preferred Stock
+Sale of Common and Preferred Stock

-When a company issues new shares to the public, the corresponding value is recorded on the line item sale of common & preferred stock.
-Sale of new shares is a way for a company to raise capital.
+Selling new shares is a way for a company to raise capital.
 Companies with durable competitive advantages that generate sufficient free cash flow shouldn’t have much reason to issue new shares.
-From a shareholder’s perspective, issuance of new shares dilutes each shareholder’s interest, thus diluting value.
+From a shareholder’s perspective, issuance of new shares dilutes the ownership percentage of each shareholder.

-Similar to repurchase and sale of stock, the cash flow statement contains a line item for issuance (retirement) of debt, net.
 A positive number means more debt has been taken on than paid back, resulting in cash inflows.
 A negative number indicates cash outflows, meaning more debt has been paid back than taken on.

 Total Cash from Financing Activities

-Net Change of Cash
+Net Change in Cash

-Finally, combining the cash from operating, investing and financing activities either results in a positive or negative net change of cash.
+Finally, combining the cash from operating, investing and financing activities either results in a positive or negative net change in cash.
 This is an important indicator that tells investors whether the company is able to bring in more cash than goes out, or vice versa.